metaist/ds/README.md

   -l, --list
     List available tasks and exit.

+  --no-config
+    Do not search for a configuration file.

+  --no-project
+    Do not search for project dependencies, e.g., `node_modules`, `.venv`

   -w GLOB, --workspace GLOB
     Patterns which indicate in which workspaces to run tasks.